Welcome to the MASWheat site! Here you can find information about marker assited breeding in wheat.

 The links below present more information on MAS and our work, educational and outreach materials and detailed laboratory methods.

-MAS protocols: This part of the site contains detailed protocols for marker assisted selection and general lab procedures.
+This part of the site contains detailed protocols for marker assisted selection (MAS) of disease resistance, qualty and agronomic traits.
+Also, general lab methods and data preparation procedures for submission to GrainGenes.

 Supplemental materials for "Next generation sequencing provides rapid access to the genome of Puccinia striiformis f. sp. tritici, the causal agent of wheat stripe rust".
 PLoS ONE 6(8): e24230. link